null-dev/Casper/README.md

-# Casper DevDark
+# Casper DarkDev

-A dark version of the default theme for [Ghost](http://github.com/tryghost/ghost/).
+A dark version of the default theme for [Ghost](http://github.com/tryghost/ghost/) with enchancements for developers.

 &nbsp;